YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 - If the :code:`C.ydb_buffer_t` structures referenced by :code:`cbuftary` have not yet been allocated, return the STRUCTNOTALLOCD error.
-- If :code:`idx` is greater than :code:`elemsAlloc` make no changes and return with an error return of INSUFFSUBS.
+- If :code:`idx` is greater than or equal to :code:`elemsAlloc` make no changes and return with an error return of INSUFFSUBS.
-- Otherwise, if the length of :code:`val` is greater than the :code:`len_alloc` field of the array element specified by :code:`idx`, set the :code:`len_used` field of that array element to the required length, and return INVSTRLEN.
+- If the length of :code:`val` is greater than the :code:`len_alloc` field of the array element specified by :code:`idx`, make no changes, and return INVSTRLEN.
 - Otherwise, copy the bytes of :code:`val` to the location referenced by the :code:`buf_addr` field of the :code:`C.ydb_buffer_t` structure referenced, set its :code:`len_used` field to the number of bytes copied.

-BufferTArray SetValStrLit()
+Go BufferTArray SetValStrLit()
 ..............................

 .. code-block:: go